stillNovice/image-reality/README.md

 ```

 # Usage & Features
-1. Once the application runs, Choose the Source Directory and Destination Directory.
-Source Directory being the Folder from which you want to move Images to another Folder (Destination Directory).
+1. Once the application runs, Choose the **Source Directory** and **Destination Directory**.
+Source Directory being the *Folder* from which you want to move Images to another *Folder* (Destination Directory).
 2. All the images will be displayed in the app.
-Hit the "Move It!" button to instantly move the Image.
+Hit the **"Move It!"** button to instantly move the Image.
 3. Click on the Image to view the image enlarged.
 Hit Enter to move the Image while in the Enlarged view.